utkarsh006/Eazy-Android/README.md

 ## Overview :
 <h4>
     Hey, Everyone 👋 Glad to see you all here!
 Here you can add articles and stuffs related to the core concepts of Android.
-Also contributors can add projects related to the android development(Kotlin) and UI Templates.
-Also, you can add Android Interview questions.
+Also contributors can add Android Interview questions.
 </h4>

 <div id="Program"></div>